 The other icon for the islands (besides the Finch’s) are, of course, the Giant Tortoises.
 The only sounds these guys make are breathing and movement.
 You get a real sense of just how heavy they are when you hear them take a step (which I didn’t get a good recording of).
 They’re breathing is remarkably expressive though.
 When I listened back to the recordings, I couldn’t help but think, “This is probably what dinosaurs sounded like…at least the herbivores anyways.”
 We had a couple of encounters with tortoises in one area, and I recorded two of them.
 The one pictured below is a mature male.
 He was happily chomping away on a guava, and was unconcerned about my presence.
 The other one I recorded was an adolescent male, and he was decidedly less confident with me around.
 When threatened, they make this heavy exhaling sound as they withdraw their head back under their shell.

 Galapagos Giant Tortoises by spfarley

-Of course, these aren’t all of the sounds I recorded, but they are the most from the group.
+Of course, these aren’t all of the sounds I recorded, but they are the most interesting from the group.
 They’re also my souvenirs to you.
-All of the sounds on this page are available to download (in 24-bit, 96kHz) as a zipped archive.
+All of the sounds on this page are available to download for free (in 24-bit, 96kHz) in the sfx store.

 Note: All photos are from my wife’s flickr photostream.
 Head there if you want to see more, though we still haven’t finished uploading all of them. lol